What is Making Tax Digital for Income Tax?

 Definition of Making Tax Digital for Income Tax

-Making Tax Digital (MTD) for Income Tax, also known as Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is a new way for self-employed business owners and landlords to report earnings and pay Income Tax.
+Making Tax Digital (MTD) for Income Tax, previously known as Making Tax Digital for Income Tax Self Assessment (MTD for ITSA), is a new way for self-employed business owners and landlords to report earnings and pay Income Tax.
 MTD for Income Tax is part of the government’s wider Making Tax Digital (MTD) initiative.

 When does MTD for Income Tax begin and who will it affect?